Research shows that the millennial generation – now pretty much the biggest workforce generation – has an innate thirst for learning.

 The best way to build relevancy to your training is to invest in ‘just-in-time’ on demand learning.

-By creating such immediacy around learning and giving your staff access to a library of on demand microlearning modules, you can create an almost surgical relevancy around learning.
+By creating such immediacy around learning and giving your staff access to a library of on-demand elearning content, you can create an almost surgical relevancy around learning.

 Let’s say your staff are struggling with overload, then what would be more relevant, accessible, completable, (and therefore highly desirable), than a targeted, 10 minute micro-learning course delivered straight to their mobile about managing acute overload.